Cyprus and the European Union

 Cyprus became a full member of the European Union in 2004.
 Despite being a divided country, the entire island is EU territory.
 Turkish Cypriots are eligible for EU citizenship, however EU law is suspended in certain areas.
 Cyprus has two official languages: Greek and Turkish, but only Greek is an official EU language.
-EU trade accounts for 34% of Cyprus’ exports and 59% of imports.
+EU trade accounts for 34% of Cyprus' exports and 59% of imports.
 Enthusiasm within Cyprus for the EU has waxed and waned over the years, mainly in synchrony with the health of the economy.
-It is currently on the upswing, mainly due to heavy investments by the EU in green energy and digital technologies.
+Since 2019, support is on the upswing, mainly due to heavy investments by the EU in green energy and digital technologies.

-Comparison

 Internal tensions within Cyprus

 Historically, Cyprus has been a divided nation.
 With a sharp cultural split between Turkish Cypriots and Greek Cypriots dating back centuries, tensions were deep-rooted on the island.
 Poor relations continued following the successful Greek Cypriot independence movement from British Imperialism to be free from colonial rule in 1960, forming the ‘Republic of Cyprus’.

-Although, tensions within Cyprus reached new highs after the Greek military junta spilled over into Cyprus in 1974.
+Tensions within Cyprus reached new highs after the Greek military junta spilled over into Cyprus in 1974.
 Relations were further strained by the invasion of Northern Cyprus by Turkish armed forces in response to the Greek seizure of power the same year, leading to a partition of the island (See Annex 1).
-See also: Reasons for rejection by the Greek Cypriots|2004 Cypriot Annan Plan referendums#Reasons for rejection by the Greek Cypriots.
-This partition separated Northern Cyprus (officially the Turkish Republic of Northern Cyprus) from the Republic of Cyprus, splitting the capital (Nicosia) into North and South, alongside the establishment of a UN military buffer zone.
+This partition separated Northern Cyprus (officially the Turkish Republic of Northern Cyprus) from the Republic of Cyprus, splitting the capital Nicosia into North and South, alongside the establishment of a UN military buffer zone.
+Till this day the partition by the Turkish armed forces is seen as illegal by International Law.
 Additionally, the United Kingdom retained military territory on the island.